MicrosoftDocs/minecraft-creator/creator/Documents/CameraTutorialFreeCameraPreset.md

 `/camera @s set minecraft:free pos ~ ~ ~-5`

-3. Distance from the player, in the direction the player is facing
+**3. Distance from the player, in the direction the player is facing**

 To set the camera to be 5 blocks in front of the player: